Fort McMurray: Education

 The Fort McMurray Public School District (FMPSD) and Catholic School District both serve the primary, elementary, and secondary education needs of students in Fort McMurray.
 Each school district offers diverse programs like French immersion, performing arts or a dedicated technology and science lab, however only FMPSD offers the Advanced Placement program at one of their schools, being Westwood Community High School.

 On Abasand Drive, École Boréal is the only francophone school in the area and goes from pre-kindergarten to grade 12.

 Keyano College is a publicly funded college and vocational institute based in the area and plays a role in training workers for the oil sands.
 Known as the cultural hub of the Regional Municipality of Wood Buffalo, Keyano College contains both a state-of-the-art theatre and recital hall, hosting a variety of musical and theatrical events that attract upwards of 50,000 visitors each season.

+Retail development

+Fort McMurray's retail sector has long been anchored by Peter Pond Mall, a two-level shopping centre in downtown Fort McMurray that opened in 1978.
+The mall, with roughly 207,000 square feet of gross leasing area and more than 70 stores and services, is owned by Primaris REIT, which acquired it in 2013 for $168.5 million.
+The mall is named after Peter Pond, an American fur trader credited with founding Fort Chipewyan and leading the first group of Europeans to see the Athabasca oil sands.
+As of 2024, Primaris reported sales productivity of $832 per square foot, an increase of 32% since 2019, attributing the growth in part to the region's high average household income.